-There are 11 Regional Offices, 8 Farms consisting of 22,000 hectare land and 65 Area Offices/Sub-Units of the Corporation spread all over the country.
+There are 11 Regional Offices, 5 Farms consisting of 22,000 hectare land, 48 Area Offices/Sub-Units, 30 Seed Production Centre and 107 Marketing Centres, 76 Seed processing plants, 7 Air-conditioned Seed Storage facility, 2 Vegetable Seed Packing Centres and 01 DNA Finger Printing lab of the Corporation spread all over the country.
 In the seed production, emphasis is given for production of oil seeds, pulses and hybrids including vegetables.
 NSC has established strict Quality Control procedure to ensure supply of quality seed to farmers.
 NSC has established 4 Quality Control Laboratories, one each at New Delhi, Secunderabad, Bhopal and Suratgarh to undertake seed testing to check the quality of seeds.
 Besides, production and distribution of quality seeds, NSC is also involved in the production of Tissue Culture Plants like Banana.
 It also undertakes supply of seedlings/saplings of fruits crops from elite progeny orchards at its farms. ...Seed marketing is carried out through different channels namely sale through dealers/distributors, Govt.
 (State/Central), through NSC owned Sale counter and in Kisan Melas.
-There are about 2500 dealers of the Corporation who account for more than 43% of the sale turn over.
+There are about 3301 dealers of the Corporation who account for more than 50% of the sale turn over.

 In the diversification front NSC has commenced Fish Seed production at its Suratgarh (Rajasthan) and Raichur (Karnataka) farms.
 NSC has established Fodder Block making unit also at its Raichur Farm, which will ensure effective utilization of crop residues for quality fodder.